serraventura/myFanPage/README.md

     * **tweet**: true|false - if true returns all the content based on the hashtag defined.
     * **name**: The menu option label to be displayed on menu.
     * **hashtag**: Creates a target to retrieve only content based on the hashtag defined.
+    * **pagination**: This is an option property if not defined the default pagination configuration will be used.

  ```javascript
 		service: {